blitzboah/dynamic-dicom-endpoints/README.md

 ## Future Scope

-1️⃣ Advanced Load Balancing with HAProxy
+1. Advanced Load Balancing with HAProxy
 Currently, routing decisions are made based on queue size.
 Future work could implement HAProxy to dynamically balance DICOM storage and retrieval requests.

-2️⃣ Metadata-Based Routing
+2. Metadata-Based Routing
 Rather than routing purely based on server load, metadata such as modality type (CT, MRI, X-ray) and priority tags can be used to send scans to specialized servers.

-3️⃣ Scalability with Kubernetes
+3. Scalability with Kubernetes
 Deploying Orthanc servers as Kubernetes pods would allow automatic scaling based on workload, ensuring optimal performance.

-4️⃣ Federated Learning Integration
-By dynamically distributing medical images across different locations, this system could support AI-driven federated learning, enabling collaborative training of deep learning models on medical scans without violating data privacy regulations.

-5️⃣ Automated Fault Tolerance
+4. Automated Fault Tolerance
 Future iterations could implement automatic failover mechanisms, ensuring that if one Orthanc server crashes, images are redirected seamlessly to another available node.

 ---